yellows8/bootldr9_rawdevice/README.md

 # Boot procedure
 Once main_() is reached, after doing sdmmc initialization, it attempts to boot from each of the following devices(when the device is actually enabled), in the same order listed below:
-* SD
+* SD (tested)
-* NAND
+* NAND (tested)

-For each device it will scan for a valid payload in the first 4MiB of the device image.
+For each device it will scan for a valid payload in a certain range of sectors.
+For the sdmmc devices this is the first 4MiB of the device image.
 Whenever *any* errors occur, it will continue scanning with the next sector.
 The entire payload must be within the already mentioned sector range.

 # Payload format
 The format of the payload is based on offical FIRM(all 4 sections are supported).
 The payloadbuilder tool in this repo can be used to build payloads in this format.